 What an aggravation when the pain is getting worse by the minute and you can’t get the darned lid off.

 Last night the wife came to town and left with DCI Tom Mathias even more broken.
-He is overcome with both guilt and grief over his dead child, a poisonous combination of emotions for anyone.
+He’s overcome with both guilt and grief over his dead child.

 He had to run away from his family and isolate himself in a rundown trailer to punish himself before he could move on.
 And he is moving on in physical form only.

-His deep wrenching pain is evident in every case, as he injects more personal feelings than he should into the solving of them.
-He is hollowed from the inside out, and yet he can’t run fast enough to leave his pain behind.
+His deep wrenching pain is evident in every case, as he injects more personal feelings than he should into solving them.

 Grief is like that.
-I suppose pain of any kind is the same.
-You can’t out pace it.
-You can’t put a lid on it.
+You can’t outpace it.
+Or put a lid on it.
 You just have to endure it.

 It is a combustible state of emotions, and finally he breaks down.
 He wants to resign but his boss tells him he will not accept his resignation.